gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: C headers (binding generation)
 .. index:: C++ headers (binding generation)

-GNAT includes a binding generator for C and C++ headers which is intended to do 95% of the tedious work of generating Ada specs from C or C++ header files.
+GNAT includes a binding generator for C and C++ headers, which is intended to do 95% of the tedious work of generating Ada specs from C or C++ header files.

-Note that this capability is not intended to generate 100% correct Ada specs, and will is some cases require manual adjustments, although it can often be used out of the box in practice.
+This capability is not intended to generate 100% correct Ada specs and it will in some cases require you to make manual adjustments, although it can often be used out of the box in practice.

 Some of the known limitations include: